Elizabeth Swaney

-Elizabeth (Liz) Marian Swaney (born 30 July 1984) is an American and Hungarian athlete who competed for Hungary in the 2018 Winter Olympics in the women's halfpipe based on her Hungarian ancestry.
-She was unable to qualify for the 2014 Winter Olympics for Venezuela in both skeleton and freestyle skiing, and qualified for the 2018 Winter Olympics in the women's halfpipe, in which she placed last.
+Elizabeth Marian Swaney (born 30 July 1984) is an American athlete who competed for Hungary in the 2018 Winter Olympics in the women's halfpipe.
+She placed last in her sole event at the Olympics, drawing media attention and controversy both for the procedure that she used to qualify for the Games and for the apparent lack of effort in her runs.